leuchtturm-dev/turboprop/README.md

 A toolkit to build beautiful, accessible components for Phoenix using Tailwind and Zag.

-## Parts
+## Tools

-Turboprop consists of multiple parts, each with their own purpose in building your component library.
+Turboprop consists of multiple tools, each with their own purpose in building your component library.

 ### Turboprop Hooks